A person stands in front of a screen with colorful lines of code projected over their face and body.

 Episode 2: The Supply Chain Fiasco

-In this episode, a important part for the project gets delayed due to a shipping error.
+In this episode, a critical part for the project gets delayed due to a shipping error.

 • The engineer scrambles to find a local supplier.